 Cultivating a positive mental attitude starts with a realization—a realization that you’re not the only one who has struggled, who has survived, and who has started over again.

 Find support, but also learn self-care in how you treat yourself, which is what positivity is all about.
-That self-talk, that perception, and that attitude you choose change you and change those around you.
+That self-talk, perception, and attitude you choose change you and those around you.

-In the New Stanford Study: A Positive Attitude Literally Makes Your Brain Better by Jessica Stillman, Stanford researchers studied how the brain was impacted in achievement and learning when one felt or was positive about a subject.
-The result?
-Outcomes were much more favorable for that student.
+In a recent study, Stanford researchers looked at how the brain was impacted in achievement and learning when one felt or was positive about a subject.
+Unsurprisingly, outcomes were much more favorable for that student.

 We do well in areas we are positive about.
 But what if we can choose to be positive about, well, anything?
 That would change everything.